eevee/eev.ee/content/2016-04-05-my-first-computer.markdown

 While I resist the urge to scour ebay, let's move on a year or two.

+### Addended interlude: the manual

+Aha, a commenter has found [a post with a scan of the BASIC part of the manual](http://www.vintagecomputing.com/index.php/archives/324) (at the bottom)!
+There are a lot of gems in here I'd forgotten about, like how switching to BASIC mode would _automatically_ turn Caps Lock on (something I remember hating, even as a kid).
+I also fondly remember the goofy proportional font they used, even for code, that used a ∅-like glyph for zero.
+I even spotted a missing semicolon in some example code that I could swear I'd noticed before.

+I'm surprised to learn that there is some semblance of debugging available, though I doubt I understood it at the time — you could add a `STOP` statement to a program and it will halt there, returning you to the default REPL, where you could presumably print out variables or change lines of the running program.

+Something that particularly fascinates me now is the error reporting.
+A syntax error would be reported as `?SN ERROR`, and you would have to look at the list of error codes in the manual to find out that `SN` meant `SYNTAX ERROR`.
+Why not just say `SYNTAX ERROR`, then?
+This had me thinking that they adapted an existing BASIC interpreter rather than writing their own, and indeed, the errors have the same names as [MSX-BASIC's errors](https://www.msx.org/wiki/Category:MSX-BASIC_ERRORS).
+Not sure where the two-letter codes came from, though.

+I've copied [all the example programs into a gist](https://gist.github.com/eevee/3aee241c401314cc7fad9afd3a0efb29) for easier perusal.
+Looking at them with a more seasoned programmer's eye, a few things stand out to me.

+- There were clearly several different authors here!
+Programs 6 and 9 are the only ones to start numbering from 100, to have `999 END` as their last line, to ask if the player wants to play again, and to only accept `YES` as an affirmative answer.
+3 and 4 are the only two to use the `SOUND` statement, and both omit the space between the word `SOUND` and its first argument.
+1 and 8 are the only programs to finish with an `END` that _doesn't_ use 999 as its line number.
+6 and 7 are both just simple math tricks, bracketed by a lot of text.

+- The `PRINT` statement accepted multiple arguments, separated by either semicolons _or_ commas, though the manual doesn't explain the difference (if any).
+Program 1 stands out as the only program to manually insert a space at the end of a literal string followed by a variable.
+The tutorial part of the manual implies that `PRINT` inserted spaces between its arguments automatically, which makes me wonder why this one program felt the need to add its own.
+Program 8, seemingly by the same author, never prints two things on the same line.

+- Program 4 appears to simulate a one-second delay with a 630-iteration empty loop.
+There is, of course, nothing explaining why this is the case.
+630 might have been my very first magic number.

+- Program 8 is an implementation of [selection sort](https://en.wikipedia.org/wiki/Selection_sort)!
+This is the only use of `DIM` — the statement for declaring an array — in the example programs.
+I remember being very confused as to what `DIM` even did, let alone realizing the point of the program.
+None of them have any kind of explanation or comments, except for a couple comments dividing up the rather long program 9.

+- The only built-in functions used in any of these programs are `INT()` in program 9 and `RND()` in program 5.
+None of the example programs demonstrate use of `FOR ...
+STEP`, `ABS()`, `SGN()`, `SQR()`, `LOG()`, `EXP()`, `SIN()`, `COS()`, `TAN()`, `ATN()`, `LEN()`, `STR$()`, `VAL()`, `LEFT$()`, `RIGHT$()`, `MID$()`, `ASC()`, `CHR$()`, `GOSUB ...
+RETURN`, `AND`, `NOT`, `READ`, `DATA`, or `RESTORE`.

+- Program 9 implements the perfect single-pile Nim strategy.
+If the player doesn't correctly decide whether to go first or second, or doesn't play perfectly, the computer will always win.

 ## My first actual computer

-We got it in the mid-90s — a 486 DX running Windows 95.
-It screamed along at 25 MHz, and if that wasn't enough for you, it had a _turbo button_ that would boost it all the way to 100 MHz!
-It came with a huge CRT monitor with an incredible high-def resolution of 1024×768.
+We got it in the mid-90s — a 486 DX running MS-DOS 6.22 and Windows 3.11 for Workgroups.
+It screamed along at <s>25 MHz</s> 33 MHz, and if that wasn't enough for you, it had a _turbo button_ that would boost it all the way to 100 MHz!
+I had to turn turbo off when I won at sol.exe, or else the card waterfall animation would play nearly instantly, but otherwise turning turbo off resulted in a hard lock and a loud angry endless beep.
+Thanks to an upgrade, it also had 40MB of RAM.  _Nice._

+It came with a huge CRT monitor with an incredible high-def resolution of 1280x1024.
 (The full-size photo of the PreComputer above is 1024×801.)
 It had a keyboard lock, too, which I eventually learned how to pick using a paperclip.
+For reasons.

-I distinctly remember its price tag of $1999.
-I didn't know what many things cost when I was 10, nor did I have any sense of how much money people with jobs actually made, so that might as well have been "infinity dollars".
+I distinctly remember its price tag of <s>$1999</s> $1995.
+I didn't know what many things cost yet, nor did I have any sense of how much money people with jobs actually made, so that might as well have been "infinity dollars".
 Twenty years later, you can buy a _phone_ that's orders of magnitude better than that computer for a third of the price.

+Thanks to the power of the Internet, I actually managed to track down one of the original ads!
+This is from [page 331 of the May 30, 1995 issue of PC Mag](https://books.google.com/books?id=elneMPYGaagC&pg=RA1-PA331&hl=en&sa=X&ved=0ahUKEwie1Oysz_rLAhVB_GMKHQo_BmsQ6AEIMTAF), courtesy of Google Books, which incredibly has a searchable index of quite a few old PC Mag issues.
+That pins down the date we bought this to the summer of 1995, when I was 8 years old.
+Damn, I remember those little speakers and that joystick too.

+{% photo /media/2016-04-05-precomputer/fushigidane-ad.jpg %}

 I graduated naturally from toy-computer-BASIC to a _real_ programming language: QBasic.
 I first encountered it on school computers, and mostly enjoyed it for the fascinating sample programs, `nibbles.bas` ([Snake](https://en.wikipedia.org/wiki/Snake_%28video_game%29)) and `gorillas.bas` (a game where two large gorillas standing on skyscrapers try to throw exploding bananas at each other).
 I remember scrolling through their source code numerous times, having absolutely no idea how any of it worked.
 I didn't really understand the feeling at the time, but I'm sure I was amazed and confused at how the same tools I'd used to make guess-a-number could also make these graphical, uh, masterpieces.